Fuel Tech Experts

 The same principles that applied previously also apply here in that the same budget constraints exist with the manufacturing of engine oil.

-Thirdly, most major oil manufactures actually buy the ingredients and additive packs rather than make their own.
+Thirdly, most major oil manufacturers buy the ingredients and additive packs rather than make their own.
 There are two major suppliers in the world that supply the majority of additive packs to mainstream oil brands.
 You might have heard me mention this before in other articles, but I will repeat it again here for those who haven’t.
-If you visit the largest automotive shows or mechanic-orientated shows in the world you will find hundreds of different brands of oil.
+If you visit the largest automotive shows or mechanic-orientated shows in the world, you will find hundreds of different oil brands.
 I guarantee that only a small percentage of these are genuine manufacturers.
-So much oil is actually rebranded and if you care to look closely you will discover that the oil market is just one huge marketing competition.
+So much oil is rebranded, and if you care to look closely, you will discover that the oil market is just one huge marketing competition.
 Some of these marketing budgets make R&D budgets look like a petty cash pot.

-If you require any advice or help then please don’t hesitate to contact us and either I or a member of my team will be pleased to assist you.
+If you require any advice or help then please don’t hesitate to contact us.

-contaminated fuelsengine oilengine oil manufacturersengine oil qualityfuel additivefuel conspiracyfully synthetic oillow sap oilmpg gainsoil conspiracypoor quality fuelssaps
+contaminated fuelsengine oilengine oil manufacturersengine oil qualityfuel additivefully synthetic oillow sap oilmpg gainsoil conspiracypoor quality fuelssaps

 Do Fuel and Oil Additives Really Work?